nkdAgility/NKDAgility.com/site/content/resources/blog/2008/2008-08-28-compatibility-view-in-ie8/index.md

 ---
+title: Compatibility view in IE8
+date: 2008-08-28
+author: MrHinsh
 id: "201"
-title: "Compatibility view in IE8"
-date: "2008-08-28"
-tags:
-  - "ie8"
-  - "off-topic"
-  - "tools"
-coverImage: "nakedalm-logo-128-link-2-2.png"
-author: "MrHinsh"
 layout: blog
 resourceType: blog
-slug: "compatibility-view-in-ie8"
+slug: compatibility-view-in-ie8
 aliases:
 - /blog/compatibility-view-in-ie8
+tags:
+- ie8
+- off-topic
+- tools
+coverImage: nakedalm-logo-128-link-2-2.png

 ---

 If you were worried about your pages viewing correctly in IE8 Beta 1 you had to restart your browser to enable "IE7 Compatibility mode".
 Now it is easy: